 The function of sexual signals

-My work on the sexual coloration of Sceloporus undulatus is geared at identifying the cost/benefit tradeoffs and functionality of the blue ventral badges in both males and females.
+Our work on the sexual coloration of Sceloporus undulatus is geared at identifying the cost/benefit tradeoffs and functionality of the blue ventral badges in both males and females.
 Whereas female fence lizards prefer mates with larger badges, females that bear this male-typical trait (the so-called “bearded ladies”) are often rejected by males and accrue substantial fitness costs.
-Color badges in this species change hue relatively quickly with temperature; I am interested in uncovering the social significance of this green-to-blue switch and its function in mate choice and competition.
+Color badges in this species change hue relatively quickly with temperature; we are interested in uncovering the social significance of this green-to-blue switch and its function in mate choice and competition.

-Please see my publications to learn more about my research.
+Please see the publications page to learn more about our research.